-Just after the 10th anniversary of the Iraqi war in 2013, borderless went to Baghdad with host, Stephan Said, to meet and interview young women and men at the frontlines of peace and change, using their voices to unite their country in the face of growing division.
-Sectarianism was at a fever pitch; it was the build up just before ISIS invaded.
+Just after the 10th anniversary of the Iraq war, Stephan goes to Baghdad to meet and interview young women and men at the frontlines of peace and change, using their voices to unite their country in the face of growing division.
+Sectarianism is at a fever pitch in the build up just before ISIS invades.

-A generation working for change was waiting to be heard, if only the world could hear them. borderless worked with Sunni, Shia, and Christian youth, Baghdadi’s, Muslawi’s, and Kurds, all hoping to heal their country before things got worse.
+Stephan finds a generation working for change that is waiting to be heard, if only the world and media would listen.
+He works with Sunni, Shia, and Christian youth, Baghdadi’s, Muslawi’s, and Kurds, all hoping to heal their country.

-We met Sajjad Abbas, an artist, whose instantly recognizable graffiti can be seen across the city, crying out for peace.
-We met Ali Al Makhzomy and Ali Amer Taha, who founded Iraqi Culture Day to celebrate an inclusive Iraqi history that unites the country.
+He meets Sajjad Abbas, an artist, whose instantly recognizable graffiti can be seen across the city, crying out for peace.
+He talks with Ali Al Makhzomy and Ali Amer Taha, who founded Iraqi Culture Day to celebrate an inclusive Iraqi history that unites the country.

-Mohammed Al Daradji, an Oscar nominated film-maker, founded a school, Iraqi Independent Film Center, with award-winning cinematographer Duraid Munajim, where they teach film making to urban youth.
-We met Ayman Al Amiri there; a brilliant young photographer who documented all of our work.
-We came across Layla al Shaikley, Ali Ihsan and others who co-founded TEDx Baghdad.
-Stephan met out young musicians of the band, Quartet n Jazz, who are as passionate about change as they are about playing music within the restrictive environment of the city.
+He talks with Mohammed Al Daradji, an Oscar nominated film-maker, who founded the Iraqi Independent Film Center, with award-winning cinematographer Duraid Munajim, where they teach film making to urban youth.
+Here he meets Ayman Al Amiri, a brilliant young photographer who documents Stephan’s journey.
+Stephan meets Layla al Shaikley, Ali Ihsan and others who co-founded TEDx Baghdad, and jams with young musicians in the band Quartet n Jazz, who are as passionate about change.

-On a hot day in which bombings closed numerous checkpoints, Stephan enjoyed the serenity of a youth orchestra’s rehearsal in Mansour.
-Cellist and conductor Karim Wasfi, known to some as the “Maestro of Baghdad,” spoke with Stephan about their mutual dreams to use music as an instrument of peace, and got into an impromptu jam – Karim on cello, Stephan on violin, for the young players.
+On a hot day in which bombings closed numerous checkpoints, Stephan attends a youth orchestra’s rehearsal in Mansour.
+Cellist and conductor Karim Wasfi, known to some as the “Maestro of Baghdad,” speaks with Stephan about their mutual dreams to use music as an instrument of peace, and then play music together – Karim on cello, Stephan on violin, for the young orchestra.

-Hoping to preempt the escalating violence before it reached today’s proportions, these youth and hundreds of other Iraqi’s joined Stephan to make a music video, “Love, Make The World Go Round,” in the streets of Baghdad calling on the world to unite and to give birth to such a great awakening.
-Our aim was as simple as it is defiantly bold: to lift a vision of a better world for which we all can stand together louder than the bombs of inequality, and forge a path toward a more equitable society in which sustainable peace is possible.
+Hoping to preempt the escalating violence before it reached today’s proportions, these youth and hundreds of other Iraqi’s join Stephan to make a music video, “Love, Make The World Go Round,” in the streets of Baghdad calling on the world to unite, to lift a vision of a better world for which we all can stand together louder than the bombs of inequality, for more equitable society in which sustainable peace is possible.